Written by Katie O’Shaughnessy | Photography by TWA Photographic Artists

 Look at several photographers’ portfolios before you make a choice.
 Good framing and impeccable focus are one thing.
 Style is another.
 When you’re making a decision, look for someone whose style suits what you envision for your wedding.
 Whimsical, classic or bold, a portfolio is the best indication of what to expect on your big day.

 Also, keep in mind that it’s easier to boss around a hired stranger than the sweet guy who changed your diapers and fed you when your parents wanted a date night.

 Dig out pictures of your mother’s and your grandmother’s wedding dresses.
 Now imagine yourself swaddled in those puffy sleeves and yards of lumpy fabric.
 No thanks.

 Do a few dance moves in the dressing room.
-We’re not saying you need to memorize a traditional jig before your fitting, but maybe try to drop it likes it’s hot once or twice to make sure nothing slips out.
-If the cut of the dress doesn’t allow you to be the hottest dancer at the reception, opt for something that will keep you comfortable enough to focus on the guests who have flocked out to adore you rather than the dress boning that is piercing your side for nine hours.
+We’re not saying you need to memorize a traditional jig before your fitting, but maybe try to drop it like it’s hot once or twice to make sure nothing slips out.
+If the cut of the dress doesn’t allow you to be the most confident dancer at the reception, opt for something that will keep you comfortable enough to focus on the guests who have come out to adore you rather than the dress boning that is piercing your side for nine hours.